 Front: All of my plywood was leftover from my plank plywood floor project, and therefore already cut into 4" strips.
 As a result, the front and back of my organizer would need to be multiple pieces.
 For my front, I used 3 pieces of 1/4" birch plywood cut to be 10"x 2".
 Alternatively, you could use a single piece of something (not pine!!!) that is 10"x 6".

 Back: I used 2 pieces of 1/4" birch plywood cut to be 10"x 4".
 Once again, you could use a single piece of something that was 10"x 8"

 Bottom: This was a single piece of birch plywood 10" long.
 I cut the height to size after assembling the front and sides.

 Sides: I sanded all of the paint off some super old trim that was once on my walls, then cut off an 8" piece (the finished height I want my organizer to be).
 I set my miter saw to be 10" and then cut a piece that looked the right size.
 Real official, I know.

 Wood Glue: I am not a brand snob for this, and typically purchase the cheapest stuff I can find on Amazon whenever I'm running low.
-Currently, that's this.
+At posting, that's this.

 Stain: I used Minwax's English Chestnut.
 Which, in case you were wondering, looks much darker on this table than it does on this project.
 Different woods take stain differently, so test your stain first!